pagopa/io-pagopa-proxy/README.md

 ## Production deployments and Kubernetes settings

-In real-world deployments, the application communicates with PagoPA performing a TLS mutual authentication and establishing a TLS encrypted tunnel.
+In production deployments, the application communicates with PagoPA performing a TLS mutual authentication and establishing a TLS encrypted tunnel.

 Authentication and tunnel mechanisms are transparent for the pagopa-proxy application and are offloaded to third-party components.